popsUlfr/steamos-btrfs/README.md

 sudo rm /etc/systemd/system/steamos-convert-home-to-btrfs.service
 ```

-**Disclaimer about mounting fat, exfat, ntfs filesystems: the eject functionality in the Steam client will not work because the `compatdata` folder is bind mounted from the internal storage.
+**Disclaimer about mounting fat, exfat, ntfs filesystems if `STEAMOS_BTRFS_SDCARD_COMPATDATA_BIND_MOUNT` is set: the eject functionality in the Steam client will not work because the `compatdata` folder is bind mounted from the internal storage.
 To unmount the SD card manually execute:**

 ```sh
 sudo systemctl stop sdcard-mount@mmcblk0p1.service